 - Action 3.1 Retain Highly Qualified Staff/High Quality Professional Development: Action services modified to reflect an increase in Victory High School science teaching staff identified during the Comprehensive Support and Improvement (CSI) planning process. - Action 3.3 Kindergarten, TK & Kinder Camp: Action modified to include Universal TK. - Action 3.6 Technology Loan Program Maintenance: Action modified to shift from providing technology to providing maintenance for ECF technology. - Action 3.19 Monitoring and Communication: Action modified to identify and implement regular communication of all goals and action in the LCAP.
 Communication was a significant "through-line" shared by all key educational partners.
 Focus of this action will specifically increase communication around available academic, social-emotional, and behavioral supports and increased awareness of A-G criteria and CTE pathways.
-This action will no longer be a contributing action beginning with the 2022-23 school year.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.